 Whenever layout documents are to be server-based and automatically edited, the MarkStein Publishing Server comes into play.
 The templates are created with MarkStein Publisher or InDesign.
 The MarkStein Publishing Server is therefore ideally suited for all web-based publishing applications in the areas of Web2Print, editorial systems, database publishing, catalogue production and the personalization of sophisticated printed matter.

-Adobe PDF Library (PDF processing), Adobe Normalizer (PDF generation), Duden Proof Factory (spell checking), Dieckmann hyphenation (German / English), Duden hyphenation (French / Spanish / Italian)
+Adobe PDF Library and PDF Converter (PDF processing), Duden Proof Factory (spell checking), Dieckmann hyphenation (German / English), Duden hyphenation (French / Spanish / Italian)

 Support of other languages on request.